- Automatically Makes 5 gallons of Compost Tea Everyday!

 - Do I need to filter my water source?

-- If your water source is hard (high in carbonates), you may want to add a Reverse Osmosis (RO) system to your water source for the sake of your plants (the worms will be fine).
+- If are using the Worm Tap for Vermiponics and your water source is hard (high in carbonates), you may want to add a Reverse Osmosis (RO) system to your water source for the sake of your plants (the worms will be fine).
 We have found that carbonate level of about 60ppm is ideal (whereas most of the Southwest US has greater than 100ppm).
 Carbonates are buffers and prevent the pH from getting low.
-Most edible plants prefer a pH between 6 and 7.
+Most edible plants prefer a pH between 6 and 6.5.
 When carbonates are above 100ppm, it’s very difficult to get the pH below 7.
 RO membranes are the only filters that will remove carbonates (carbon filter will not remove carbonates).
 If you have carbonate level of 120ppm, a RO system will usually lower it to about 5ppm, and reject water at a higher carbonate level anywhere from 150ppm-240ppm.
 You can then feed some of that rejected water back into the system to hit the target of 60ppm.
 At some point we will post a tutorial on how to do this.